 Practitioners of Ayurvedic holistic health guide their patients through these eight limbs toward balance and moderation.

-Herbal Medicine & Traditional European (or German) Medicine
+Herbal medicine & traditional European (or German) medicine for holistic health

 Herbal medicine is the oldest form of health care known to mankind.
 Every culture on earth evolved along with their environments.
 Accordingly, their healing practices relied on the natural plants available to them.